Empty simplices of large width: Introduction and summary of results

 \subsection{Acknowledgments}

-We thank Johannes Hofscheier for helpful discussions.
-We also want to thank the Mathematisches Forschungsinstitut Oberwolfach and the organizers of the workshop \emph{Geometric, Algebraic, and Topological Combinatorics} (August 2019) where this research was started.
+We thank the Mathematisches Forschungsinstitut Oberwolfach and the organizers of the workshop \emph{Geometric, Algebraic, and Topological Combinatorics} (August 2019) where this research was started.
+We also want to thank Johannes Hofscheier for helpful discussions, and an anonymous referee for a very attentive reading and helpful comments and corrections.